 Students must meet all university requirements for a master’s degree.
 All counseling students are required to complete the core courses.
 In addition, there are specific requirements for courses depending on which sequence the student is enrolled in.
 Students should complete their study plan with the advisor before or within the first semester of enrollment to ensure proper progression through the program.
 Although the advisor is available to help students with any questions or concerns regarding curriculum and progression through the program, it is the student’s responsibility to make sure he/she is following the policies and procedures of the program, college, and university.
 Students should refer to program student handbook, university student handbook, and the university catalog for all policies and procedures.
 Total hours required for graduation in School Counseling is 57 hours.

-All School Counseling students must provide evidence of successful completion of the Test of Academic Proficiency [formerly the Illinois Basic Skills Test] prior to admission to the program.
-All School Counseling students must present evidence of passing the ISBE School Counselor Proficiency Test before registration for internship and before they will be recommended for the School Service Personnel certificate.
+All School Counseling students must provide evidence of successful completion of the Test of Academic Proficiency [formerly the Illinois Basic Skills Test] or the ACT (with a score of 22, includes the writing portion) prior to admission to the program.
+All School Counseling students must present evidence of passing the ISBE School Counselor Proficiency Test before registration for internship and before they will be recommended for the Professional Educator License-Endorsed in School Counseling.

 Required Core Courses (33 hours)

 COUN 6600 Professional Orientation and Ethical Standards for Counselors (3)

 COUN 7620 Life Span Developmental Issues (3)